 - Vertical emphasis

 - Rich colours and decoration

 FIND OUT MORE

 All these images are part of our collections at the British Architectural Library.
-Admission is free and everyone is welcome to visit our Library.
+Admission is free and everyone is welcome to learn and visit.
 Discover more images from our collections online via RIBApix or contact our Information Centre if you have any questions about architecture.